tgve/app/README.md

 # eatlas-template
-Template Repo

-## Using this template repo
+## Use
 The aim of this repo is to host your own instance of Turing Geovisualization Engine on github pages.

 This should be three simple steps:

 1. Create repo from this template
 <img width="100%" style="border:1px solid" alt="Use this template button in green" src="https://user-images.githubusercontent.com/408568/109291248-a8ba4b80-7820-11eb-9054-5b8fb6f38f82.png">

 2. Edit the data URL in gh-pages.yml with [URL](https://github.com/layik/eatlas-template/blob/main/.github/workflows/gh-pages.yml#L34) of your dataset.
 So replace `https://raw.githubusercontent.com/layik/eatlas-data/main/casualties.csv` with your data URL.
+This is where we pass `REACT_APP_DEFAULT_URL` or `defaultURL` variable to eAtlas.

 3. Once first actions build is finished, a `gh-actions` is built, enable gh-pages by assigning branch `gh-pages` and `root` as the directorry as shown below:
 <img width="100%" style="border:1px solid" alt="Setup github pages" src="https://user-images.githubusercontent.com/408568/109220743-39f1d980-77b1-11eb-9bd0-4b5e183854d5.png">

 You should now have an instance at `https://OWNER.github.io/REPO_NAME`

-## CSV + Geography
+In step (2) the tempate includes point data with geography defined in the columns. eAtlas is able to parse the CSV file and pull out the points from the file using [`csv2geojson`](https://github.com/mapbox/csv2geojson) package by Mapbox.
+You can also define your own Mapbox API key as does this template repo in your github secrets section.

+## Separate geography source

-Many people do not have ready to consume (`GeoJSON`) data, from version `1.1.0-beta.0` release (still in beta) eAtlas can take georaphy data separately.
+Many people do not have ready to consume (`GeoJSON`) data or CSS of point data.
+From version `1.1.0-beta.0` release (still in beta) eAtlas can take georaphy data source separately.
 To do this eAtlas expects a CSV and geography (must be GeoJSON).
-If you like to use this template follow the same three steps above, except in (2):
+Other formats as data source is currently not supported.
+To pass the data and geography URLs to eAtlas, follow the same three steps above, except in (2):

 Replace `https://raw.githubusercontent.com/layik/eatlas-data/main/casualties.csv` with your data URL which does not have geography.
-Additionally, add two or or more environmental varibles, or if you are using it in your Node/JS application then as properties to the eAtlas component.
-In the case of using this template, the `.github/workflows/gh-pages.yml looks like:
+Additionally, add two or or more environmental varibles.
+That is, the `.github/workflows/gh-pages.yml would look like:

 ```yml
 ...